 Stranger Things: Locating design in science fiction and fantasy films

-This session seeks to explore the interaction of histories of design and architecture with the genres of Science Fiction and Fantasy, within the expanded fields of film and television.
-From the aesthetic influence of German Expressionist art on The Cabinet of Dr Caligari (1920), to the recent display of Afrofuturism in Black Panther (2018), these genres have long taken visual inspiration from art and design movements.
-Looking beyond artistic influences and collaborations for costume and set, this session will examine particular objects and spaces not designed specifically for film that are deployed for the visual expression of fantastic narratives (for example, the furniture of Charles Rennie Mackintosh in films like Blade Runner (1982) and Inception (2010); or that of Carlo Bugatti in Alien Covenant (2017)).
+Inspired by the repeated deployment of designers and architects such as Charles Rennie Mackintosh, Frank Lloyd Wright, and Carlo Bugatti in in science fiction films like Blade Runner (1982), Inception (2010), Alien Covenant (2017), this session explores the interaction of histories of design and architecture with the genres of Science Fiction and Fantasy, within the expanded fields of film and television.
+Although these genres have long taken visual inspiration from the art world, this session looks beyond artistic influences to examine particular objects and spaces, which, having not been designed specifically for film, are then used for the visual expression of fantastic narratives.
 Does the materiality of such objects express properties of ‘the other’, or convey subconscious narratives that help set the visual tone (such as discomfort, or anthropomorphism)?
 Can their use disrupt traditional narratives of time and space?

 The papers in this session examine the work of specific designers, designs and design styles that frequently appear in science fiction and fantasy.
 The themes which will be explored are the referencing of the medieval Hunt of the Unicorn tapestries in the Harry Potter films, the corporate design futurism of 2001: A Space Odyssey, deployment of contemporary jewellery in Sci-Fi films such as Star Wars and Barbarella, as well as the inspiration taken from the architecture and design of Frank Lloyd Wright by film production designer Guy Hendrix Dyas.

 Click here to view or download this session’s abstracts